World Clock (Alexanderplatz): History

 The sixteen ton world clock was opened to the public on 30 September 1969, shortly before the twentieth anniversary of the German Democratic Republic, along with the Berlin TV Tower (Fernsehturm).
 The erection of the clock was part of a larger plan to expand and reorganize Alexanderplatz as a whole.
 At the end of the renovations, the public square was four times larger than it was at the end of the World War II.

 The clock was designed by the designer Erich John, who at the time was an employee of the planning group for the transformation of Alexanderplatz under the direction of Walter Womacka.
 Before designing the clock and managing its construction, John was a lecturer at Kunsthochschule Berlin-Weißensee (then called the Hochschule für bildende und angewandte Kunst, "College of Fine and Applied Arts"), where he taught product design.
 The idea to erect a clock in Alexanderplatz was had when the wreckage of the Uraniasäule (a.k.a.
 Wettersäule), a pre-World War II public clock, was found during the restoration of the square in 1966.

 The construction of the clock required more than 120 engineers and other experts, including the sculptor Hans-Joachim Kunsch; the Getriebefabrik Coswig company was also instrumental in its construction.
 In Germany at the time, there was no widely recognized design award, so John did not receive one for his work.
 However, he received a design award for a different design of his in 1982.

 In 1987, a commemorative coin was released with the image of the World Clock.
-In 1997, the cities of Tel Aviv and Jerusalem were added to the clock during a necessary repair to the mechanism – when it was erected, the cities were omitted due to the political sensibilities surrounding the nation of Israel of the time.
-Two cities which had changed their names since the clock was erected were also changed: Leningrad (to Saint Petersburg) and Alma Ata (to Almaty).
+In 1997, during a necessary repair to the mechanism, the clock was updated in consequence of German unification and the end of the Cold War; cities which had been renamed or which moved time zones were updated: For example, Leningrad was changed to Saint Petersburg and Alma Ata to Almaty, while Kyiv was moved from Moscow time to Eastern European Time.
+Twenty cities that were omitted by the DDR for political reasons, such as Tel Aviv, Cape Town, and Seoul, were also added to the clock.